Phase Transitions in Multidimensional Long-Range Random Field Ising Models: Preliminaries

 Contours were first defined in the seminal paper of R. Peierls \cite{Peierls.1936}, where he introduced these geometrical objects to prove phase transition in the Ising model for $d\geq 2$.
 This technique is known nowadays as the \textit{Peierls' argument}.
 One of the most successful extensions of this argument was made by S. Pirogov and Y. Sinai \cite{Pirogov.Sinai.75}, and extended by Zahradn{\'i}k \cite{Zahradnik.84}.
 This is known as the \textit{Pirogov-Sinai} theory, which can be used in models with short-range interactions and finite state spaces, even without symmetries.
 The Pirogov-Sinai Theory was one of the achievements cited when Yakov Sinai received the Abel Prize \cite{Sinai_Abel_Prize}.

 For long-range models, using the usual Peierls' contours with plaquettes of dimension $d-1$, Ginibre, Grossman, and Ruelle, in \cite{Ginibre.Grossmann.Ruelle.66}, proved phase transition for $\alpha > d+1$.
 Park, in \cite{Park.88.I,Park.88.II}, considered systems with two-body interactions satisfying $|J_{xy}|\leq |x-y|^{-\alpha}$ for $\alpha > 3d+1$, and extended the Pirogov-Sinai theory for this class of models.
 Fr{\"o}hlich and Spencer, in \cite{Frohlich.Spencer.82}, proposed a different contour definition for the one-dimensional long-range Ising models.
 Roughly speaking, collections of intervals are the new contours but arranged in a particular way.
 When they are sufficiently far apart, the collections of intervals are deemed as different contours, while collections of intervals close enough are considered a single contour.
-Note that this definition drastically contrasts with the notion of contour in the multidimensional setting since now they are not necessarily connected objects of the lattice.
+Note that this definition drastically contrasts with the notion of contour in the multidimensional setting, since now they are not necessarily connected objects of the lattice.
 This fact implies that the control of the number of contours for a fixed size could be much more challenging.

 Inspired by such contours, Affonso, Bissacot, Endo, and Handa proposed a definition of contour extending the contours of Fr{\"o}hlich and Spencer to any dimension $d\geq 2$, see \cite{Affonso.2021}.
 With these contours, they were able to use Peierls' argument to show phase transition in the whole region $\alpha>d$, with $d\geq 2$.
-Note that such contours can be very sparse, in the sense that its diameter can be much larger than its size.
 We modify the contour definition of \cite{Affonso.2021} using a similar partition through multiscale methods.
-We choose to use the new definition of contours for two main reasons: the definition is simpler, and we can improve the control of the number of cubes needed to cover a contour, from a polynomial bound to an exponential bound, see Propositions \ref{Prop.
-Bound.on.C_rl(gamma)_Lucas} and \ref{Prop.
-Bound.on.C_rl(gamma)}.
-We would like to stress that the main results of this paper still hold if we adopt the notion of contour presented in \cite{Affonso.2021}.
-In Remark \ref{Rmk: Adaptation_for_Mar_partition} we describe the key adaptations that must be made in our arguments.
-In this section, we describe our contours.